-At the end of the day, they feel like their website is no better than when they started and it’s only costing them money.
-While we can’t completely guarantee a resolution to this problem for every business, this article can help companies like yours filter out the web design agencies that will waste your time and money.
+They feel like their website is no better than when they started and it’s only costing them money.
+While we can’t guarantee a resolution to this problem for every business, this article can help companies like yours filter out the web design agencies that will waste your time and money.

 1. How long have they been designing and developing websites?

-Experience is one of the primary indicators of whether hiring a web design agency will do a good job for you.
+Experience is one of the primary indicators of whether hiring a web design agency will do an excellent job for you.

-A web design agency that is trustworthy should have the experience of designing at least five legitimate websites or have a minimum of two years of experience.
+A trustworthy web design agency should have the experience of designing at least five legitimate websites or have a minimum of two years of experience.
 Even better if they have a team because the best work comes from collaboration.

 2. What’s your web design process?

-However, creativity is not the only important thing: strategy and organization are every bit as important.
+However, creativity is not the only thing; strategy and organization are equally important.

-A loose or undefined process is a warning sign that your designer is not as experienced as they appear at first.
+A loose or undefined process is a warning sign that your designer is not as experienced as they appear.
 A poorly designed website is typically the result of a poorly designed process.

 3. How long will the project take?

-A typical custom web design project will take three to six months to complete.
+A typical custom web design project will take three to six months.

 Anything less than that, again, should make you pause and reevaluate what the designer is saying.
-They probably either don’t have enough experience to know how long the process will take—or they just aren’t telling the truth.
+They probably either don’t have enough experience to know how long the process will take, or they aren’t telling the truth.
 Good work takes time.